Private School Act

 Article 41

-Private schools shall install one person possessing statutory qualifications as the schoolmaster.
+Private schools shall install one person possessing statutory qualifications as the principal/president to be selected and appointed in accordance with pertinent laws.

-Spouses and lineal blood relations of the school legal person’s president, board members and supervisors are not permitted to be the schoolmaster.
+Spouses and lineal blood relations of the school legal person’s chairperson, board members and supervisors shall not serve as the principal.

-Apart from teaching at the school, the schoolmaster shall not hold fulltime positions outside the school.
+Apart from teaching at the school, the principals/presidents shall not hold fulltime positions outside the school.

 Article 42

-When the schoolmaster position is vacant, the school legal person shall find a replacement in six months in accordance with applicable laws.
+When the position of a principal/president becomes vacant, the school legal person shall select a replacement and appoint the replacement within six months in accordance with applicable laws.

-If a school legal person fails to find a replacement by the deadline or the replacement does not possess required qualifications, the school authority shall order it to find one in three months.
-If it still fails to find a replacement by the deadline or the replacement still does not possess required qualifications, the school authority may appoint a competent person to act as the provisional schoolmaster until a qualified person is found and takes office.
+If a school legal person fails to select and appoint a replacement by the deadline or the replacement does not possess required qualifications, the competent authority of schools shall order the legal person to complete re-selection and re-appointment within three months.
+If the said legal person still fails to select and appoint a replacement by the deadline or the replacement still does not possess required qualifications, the competent authority of schools may assign an appropriate person to the position of acting principal/president until a qualified person is re-selected and re-appointed to take office.

 Article 43